cetinboran/GoSec/README.md

 ## How to Install?
 + You can download it from the Releases section
 + After downloading, make sure to set the location of the exe file and add the path of that configured location to your PATH file.
-The database will be automatically created in the documents or users file.
+The database will be automatically created in `C:\Users\<username>\gosecDB` PATH.
 + Note: Please be cautious while manipulating the PATH environment variable, as it directly affects how your operating system finds and executes files.
 + When downloading an executable (exe) file, you might receive a virus warning, but this can be misleading.
 If you'd like, you can examine the code from the source to verify.
 + If the virus threat warning doesn't go away, you can download the source code and create the exe file by writing the code below.
 + `go build main.go` After writing this, the exe file will be created inside the current folder.

+## First Open
++ When you open it for the first time, gosec will ask you for a master key.
++ This is an extra security.
+It is useful not to forget this master key.
++ Even if you forget, you can check it in settings.json.
++  You might ask, "Why expose the master key openly in the source code?"
++ Well, imagine someone developing a program based on this source code.
+Let's say they are building an API and they want to decrypt their own passwords, hosting a site locally for easy access.
+To achieve this, they would need access to the master key.
+However, if the master key is embedded within the binary, it could create complications.
++ Therefore, I have incorporated this approach to address such a scenario.

 ## Modes
 + The application comprises five primary modes: Register, Config, Key, DeleteUser and Password.